cncf/clowarden/README.md

 - Teams maintainers and members fields can be omitted when the field formation is defined and one of the subteams has at least one maintainer
 - It is possible to use the formation field in teams and at the same time explicitly define some team maintainers and members
 - Teams formation is not recursive.
 If a subteam is also using formation, its subteams will be ignored
+- GitHub repositories permissions granted using teams won't be effective until the team member has accepted the invitation to the organization

 ## Using CLOWarden in your organization